 Individuals generate complex patterns of unique behaviors across development that distinguish them from each other, a property called individuality.
-Studying the mechanisms underlying behavioral individuality is crucial for our understanding of the large individual-to-individual diversity in behavioral patterns observed in animals, including within human populations.
+Studying the mechanisms underlying behavioral individuality is crucial for our understanding of the large individual-to-individual diversity in behavioral patterns observed in animals.

 The neuronal basis of individuality